keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 The two contexts `Option[A]` and `Either[X, A]` demonstrate simple short-circuiting.
 An `Option[A]` will only `map` an instance of its term `A` if it is present as the `Some[A]` case, and an `Either[X, A]` will only `map` if an instance of the desired term `A` is present as the `Right[X, A]` case.
 In contrast, the `Id[A]` context has the effect of the _identity_ of term `A`.
 To put it plainly, `Id[A]` _is_ the instance of term `A`: as the instance is always present, the `Id[A]` context never short-circuits.

+> Contexts that may be operated on when a function is applied via `map()` are considered to be in a _desired case_, such as the `Some` of an `Option` or the `Right` of an `Either`.
+Void contexts, or contexts that may not be operated on, are in the _undesired case_.
+These include the `None` of `Option` and the `Left` of `Either`.
+These cases are undesired as they don't contain any instances of the term you would want to operate against.

 ### Implementing functors in Scala

 Each context must provide its own implementation of `map` in order for it to be used as a functor.
-Functor implementations in Scala are provided via typeclasses, and any type that has the _structure_ of `F[_]` may become a functor by implementing the `Functor` typeclass from above:
+Functor implementations in Scala are provided via typeclasses, and any type that has the _shape_ of `F[_]` may become a functor by implementing the `Functor` typeclass from above:

 :::{.numberLines}
 ```scala